bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

 ![N|Solid](https://github.com/bemolicida/AIDL-PROJECT-ARTURO-PALOMINO/blob/master/images/Image25%20-%20testG%20loss.png?raw=true)]

 ##### Conclusions:
 In order to test again the model, the learning rate is fixed at 5e-4.
-We find exactly the same scenario as in testG.
+I find exactly the same scenario as in testG.

 ### TEST H: